fenw1ck/anp.github.io/_drafts/2017-08-17-golden-master-regression-in-rust.md

 }
 ```

-The returned value must implement the `Snap` trait, which at the moment has a blanket impl for any type with `serde::Deserialize + serde::Serialize`.
+The returned value must implement the `Snap` trait, which at the moment is just blanket impl'd for `serde::Deserialize + serde::Serialize`.

-When you run this test while the `UPDATE_SNAPSHOTS` environment variable is set, it will write a file to `PATH_OF_TEST_FILE/__snapshots__/FILENAME_OF_TEST_FILE.snap`.
+When you run this test with the `UPDATE_SNAPSHOTS` environment variable set, it will write a file to `PATH_OF_TEST_FILE/__snapshots__/FILENAME_OF_TEST_FILE.snap`.
 In the above example, it would be written to `tests/__snapshots__/simple.rs.snap`.
 The contents of that file will be something like this (right now, subject to change):

 ```json
 {